How To Prepare Yourself For A Funeral

 When figuring out what to wear to the funeral, remember that no one will be judging you based on your appearance; everyone will understand the situation you’re in and people will be attending the funeral to support you, not to judge you.
 That said, the decision of what to wear to a funeral can take on tremendous personal importance, and for many can become the focal point of much anxiety.
 If you need to purchase an outfit or have an outfit dry cleaned, consider delegating these tasks to a friend.
 If you’d like to go shopping for a new outfit, consider bringing a friend or family member along for support and comfort.
 For tips on what to wear to a funeral, see our article on What to Wear to a Funeral.

-If you are concerned with your appearance at the funeral, consider getting a haircut, shave, or manicure before the service.
+If you're concerned with your appearance at the funeral, consider visiting a salon or barbershop before the service.
 These are things you can do with friends or family members, and can be a good way to spend time together before the funeral.
-As there may be “downtime” between the funeral planning and the service itself, getting a haircut, shave, or manicure can also feel like a productive way to spend that downtime.
+As there may be “downtime” between the funeral planning and the service itself, getting a styling, haircut, shave, or manicure can also feel like a relaxing and productive way to spend that downtime.

 - How To Express Sympathy: What To Say And What...We’ve compiled a list of things to say—and things to avoid saying—when...Read more